 SANA Program

-We provide an integrative 5-month program focused on mental health and wellness that combines several interventions from teletherapy sessions, virtual education, to community-based support.
+We provide an integrative 5-month program focused on mental health and wellness that combines several interventions from tele-counseling sessions, virtual education, to community-based support.
 We meet women where they are, offering accessibility and tailored care, so they can strengthen their emotional wellbeing, to live healthier and more fulfilling lives.

 📲 Our program is 100% virtual - 💙 Accessible and tailored for them - 👥 10–40 women per cohort